Austin & Jessie & Ally All Star New Year: Part 2 - Jessie: "Nanny in Miami"

 After the performance, Bertram the butler (Kevin Chamberlin), Luke (Cameron Boyce), Ravi (Karan Brar) and Emma arrive and tell Jessie that Zuri (Skai Jackson) had been separated in the chaos, and stuck on the Times Square Ball.
 They attempt to save her (despite the time being six minutes to midnight) but when they succeed in it, Luke and Ravi accidentally turn off the power in New York City.
 Jessie lets the gang stay at their apartment in hopes that Austin will record one of her songs and turn it into a big hit, and there, they meet the rest of the Ross family.
+When Ally reads Jessie's lyrics, she thinks they're not good, so Jessie accidentally steals Zuri's poem and takes credit for it.
 Later on, Jessie and the kids travel to Miami where Austin and Jessie will sing a duet at his next concert.
-When Ally reads Jessie's lyrics, she thinks they're not good, so Jessie accidentally steals Zuri's poem and takes credit for it.
-To prevent Zuri from finding out, Jessie cuts the strings from Austin's guitar and ruins it.
-When eventually Zuri finds out, she ends up giving Jessie credit because she knows how much it means to her, because acting and creative writing didn't work out for her.
+To prevent Zuri from finding out about the song, Jessie cuts the strings from Austin's guitar and ruins it.
+Eventually Zuri finds out, so she ends up giving Jessie credit because she knows how much it means to her, because acting and creative writing didn't work out for her.
 In the end, when Austin and Jessie give an unforgettable performance, Jessie gives Zuri credit and Dez makes an awesome music video, which has everyone satisfied.